-FOCUS can be used for global assessment of left ventricular systolic function.
-This assessment relies on overall assessment of endocardial excursion and myocardial thickening, using multiple windows including the parasternal, subcostal and apical views.
-It is important to note that FOCUS is performed to assess global function and differentiates patients into "normal" or minimally impaired function versus "depressed" or significantly impaired function.
+impaired function.
 This descriptive nomenclature when used by non-echocardiographers has good correlation with echocardiographer interpretations.
 The goal of the focused exam is to facilitate clinical decision-making to decide if a patient with acute shortness of breath or chest pain has impaired systolic contractility and thus would benefit from pharmacologic therapies or other interventions.
-Evaluation of segmental wall motion abnormalities and other etiologies of shortness of breath such as valvular dysfunction can be challenging and should be assessed by performing a comprehensive echocardiogram.
+Evaluation of segmental wall motion abnormalities and other causes of shortness of breath (e.g., valvular dysfunction) can be challenging and should be assessed by performing a comprehensive echocardiogram.